Piano, Guitar, Violin, Voice, Trumpet, Cello, more...

 Accompaniment recordings are not new in music teaching circles.
 Several publishers and record companies have marketed a program known as "Music Minus One" which combines sheet music with audio CD accompaniments.
 Unfortunately, such recorded accompaniments are performed by amateur musicians, resulting in uneven dynamics and overly rigid tempos played either too fast or too slow.
 Also missing from the accompaniments are metronome "clicks", "taps" or other audio markings, always helpful in the practice effort.
 Music Minus One accompaniment recordings are also often orchestral, which can ill-prepare you for auditions, competitions, or examinations where piano only accompaniment is often the norm.

-All Virtual Sheet Music Mp3 music accompaniment files for the soloist repertoire are available in piano versions, with clear and concise audio metronome.
-We will also offer accompaniment files in duet, trio, quartet and entire ensemble versions.
-We surveyed what musicians and music teachers really want and designed a practice program that includes 3 versions of accompaniment files:
+All Virtual Sheet Music Mp3 music accompaniment tracks for the soloist repertoire are available in piano versions, with clear and concise audio metronome.
+We will also offer accompaniment tracks in duet, trio, quartet and entire ensemble versions.
+We surveyed what musicians and music teachers really want and designed a practice program that includes 3 versions of accompaniment tracks:

 |1.||A clean full-speed version with two bars of only audio metronome before starting (to lead you to the right tempo);|